-Travel - The travel expenses for the period ended September 30, 2019, have increased by \$62,000.
-Travel in the quarter was incurred to monitor the activities at Santana, La Fortuna and GDR projects in Mexico, There was further travel costs incurred to Mexico to perform due diligence and evaluate prospective projects in Mexico.
+Travel - The travel expenses for the year ended December 31, 2019, have increased by \$62,000.
+Travel was incurred to monitor the activities at Santana, La Fortuna and GDR projects in Mexico, There was further travel costs incurred to Mexico to perform due diligence and evaluate prospective projects.